 Take your pick from two different drive-in theaters in the greater San Diego area for an evening of old-school romance!
 Snuggle up in the back of your car with a blanket and some classic theater treats served at the “in-house” snack bar.

 No one said the night ends when the movie does!
 Top off your movie-going experience with a visit to a soda shoppe, ice cream parlor, or other craft dessert place – San Diego has plenty.

 Take in the sunset from a cliff top view

 Looking for a romantic way to end your evening?
 Drive over to Sunset Cliffs.
-The name gives it away – sit atop San Diego’s rugged cliffside and take in the spectacular views of the Pacific while the sun starts to dip down past the horizon.
+The name gives it away as one of the most romantic spots in San Diego.
+Sit atop San Diego’s rugged cliffside and take in the spectacular views of the Pacific while the sun starts to dip down past the horizon.

 Sunset Cliffs is a small network of trails sandwiched between a quiet residential neighborhood and popular surfing beaches, but there’s still plenty of space for everyone to have their own sunset *moment*.

 Bonus points if you make a playlist and bring a beverage to share!
 (You might want to stop off to grab coffee – a San Diego coffee shop made our list of best coffee shops in the USA & Canada).

 A few other favorite sunset spots in San Diego, depending on where you’re based in the city, include Black’s Cliffs in La Jolla, the Ocean Beach pier, and Mount Soledad (which is also a fantastic sunrise spot if you’re more of a morning person).

 Get active in Torrey Pines